GenoX-Fome/funkin-utau/README.md

 Angry Senpai, BF Pixel, BF Whitty, Pumpkin Pie and Sunday UTAUs by: Bmv227

-Tricky, Beach Brother, Zardy and Sarvente UTAUs by: Samuran
+Tricky, Zardy and Sarvente UTAUs by: Samuran

 Sky and Angry Sky by: Tsuwuki

-Garcello and Eteled by: AlexGamingSW https://www.youtube.com/channel/UC4tFoQEqjfPSbucWGsc3OLA

 KOU and Updike by: moonbubble

 BF from Hex mod by: xzh3r

-FNF but bad UTAUs just came out!!
-Credits to CLF <3

-Go check out Blantados UTAUs!!
-(Be sure to credit them when using): https://github.com/Blantados/blantados-funkin-utau-main

-You can also use some midi editor for the voices, but i'm not teaching you how to do that lol, if you have any problems go to the Issues tab or talk to me in Discord: GenoX#2279

 Original Creators of the FANMADE UTAUs
 -------------------